 Scheduling & Insurance Information for Referring Doctors & Their Staff

-At our practice we schedule for treatment to be started and completed the same day.
+At our practice, we schedule for treatment to be started and completed the same day, if the tooth does not have a previous root canal.
 If your patient or doctor just wants an evaluation and does not want treatment the same day, we will schedule them for an evaluation only.
 They will have to return to the office on a different day, if treatment is needed.
 An evaluation is a clinical evaluation and X-rays, we do not open the tooth during an evaluation.
-There can be situations that arise that may delay the treatment being finished the same day and there maybe situations that we may choose to do an evaluation only prior to treatment.
+There can be situations that arise that may delay the treatment being finished the same day and there may be situations that we may choose to do an evaluation only prior to treatment.

-We do take our own X-rays, pre-op, pre-liminary and post-operative.
-After treatment we will send a letter to your office along with paper x-rays with in 2 business days after treatment.
-If you would prefer the letter and x-ray be sent by email, we would gladly accommodate your request.
-Please call our office and talk to Holly to set up this service.
+We do take our own X-rays, pre-op, preliminary and post-operative.
+After treatment, we will send a letter to your office along with paper x-rays within 2 business days after treatment.
+If you would prefer the letter and x-ray to be sent by email, we would gladly accommodate your request.
+Please call our office and talk to the front desk coordinator to set up this service.